IABTechLab/uid2docs/api/v2/encryption-decryption.md

 # Encrypting Requests and Decrypting Responses

-All UID2 [endpoints](./endpoints/README.md) require a client `secret` for [encrypting](#encrypting-requests) API requests and [decrypting](#decrypting-responses) responses.
+All UID2 [endpoints](./endpoints/README.md) require request [encryption](#encrypting-requests) and respective response [decryption](#decrypting-responses).

 >NOTE: [POST /token/refresh](./endpoints/post-token-refresh.md) requests do not require encryption.

 Here's what you need to know about encrypting UID2 API requests and decrypting respective responses:

+- In addition to your client API key, you need your client `secret`.
+- You can write your own custom scripts or use the Python scripts provided in the following sections.
-- The GCM(AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag is utilized.
-- All requests must contain the following:
+- With the GCM(AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag utilized, all requests must contain the following:
   - A version, IV, encrypted payload and auth tag as base64-encoded string.
 For field layout details, see [Binary Encrypted Envelope](#binary-encrypted-envelope).
   - A `nonce` field is included in the 1st-level dict of both requests and responses as a random value to protect against replay attack.
   - A timestamp.
+- For field layout details for decrypting responses, see [Binary Unencrypted Envelope](#binary-unencrypted-envelope).

 ## Workflow